 The more you understand the “why,” the easier it is to establish the common threads of your wins and your losses.
 But understanding the why can be a process in and of itself.
 You can study the metrics, record and listen to you calls, or ask your colleagues for guidance.

 You can also just ask the customer, Jason Jordan, partner at the sales management firm Vantage Point Performance, said.

-“It’s remarkable to me how few companies interview their past prospects to understand why they won or lost deals,” Jordan said.
+“It’s remarkable to me how few companies interview their past prospects to understand why they won or lost deals” - Jason Jordan.

 Jordan also recommends conducting internal statistical analyses to understand which products, buyers, sellers and markets are more likely to yield results.
 But even this is no substitute for the insights gained by simply asking customers, clients and prospects why they purchased from you, or why they did not.

-“You’d be surprised how willing they are to share their observations, because they invested just as much effort in buying as you did in selling,” Jordan said.
+“You’d be surprised how willing they are to share their observations because they invested just as much effort in buying as you did in selling.” - Jason Jordan.

 4. Know your customers better

 Many personal New Year’s resolutions involve relationships.
 Spend more time with your kids.
 Learn more about your grandparents.
 Get to know your neighbors.